 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-Many NetWellness visitors have questions about the significance of their newborn baby's head circumference.
+Many NetWellness visitors have had questions about the significance of their newborn baby's head circumference.
 But what exactly does this measurement mean?

 When your baby's head is measured during normal check-ups, health care professionals are monitoring one part of your baby's growth.
 This measurement is then plotted on standardized growth charts and can give a general idea about your baby's overall growth.
 For example, a head circumference at the 10th percentile means that out of 100 infant girls, there are only 10 girls with head circumferences smaller than the baby.